-A defining factor for this category is that the child's behaviour "pushes at the boundaries" of community acceptance; it has gone beyond the family.
+A defining factor for this category is that the child's behaviour pushes at the boundaries of community acceptance; it has gone beyond the family.

-Children for whom the primary concern is that they are suspected to be, or actually are, sexually exploited should trigger child protection measures and be categorised under 'Abuse or Neglect'.
+Children for whom the primary concern is that they are suspected to be, or actually are, sexually exploited should trigger child protection measures and be categorised under the abuse or neglect category.